4 Reasons Why Website Speed Matters

 Kissmetrics

-If you’re online looking for something and not going out to brick-and-mortar businesses for products, you’re generally looking for something immediate in nature.
+If you’re online looking for something and not going out to brick-and-mortar businesses for products, you’re generally looking for something immediate.
 Whether on a mobile device or desktop, your website speed should reflect the immediate nature that customers will be looking for.

 UX Design is a Priority